There are six main steps to creating and managing a resource A/B test:

 - Group 2, 3,…n: users who will receive one of the n variants of the resource.

 - Swrve automatically creates a segment for each of the above user groups so that you can track their behavior over time.
-Swrve also automatically creates an annotation to delineate the start of the A/B test in the KPI Charts report.
+Swrve also automatically creates an annotation to delineate the start of the A/B test in Trend reports.
 Swrve’s automatic segments provide insights into the behavior of users who are being tested.
 Segment-based viewing of, for example, revenue KPIs, retention KPIs and funnels can provide critical insights into your test.
 They can help you to select the winning variant and they can continue to provide information even after you finish your A/B test, therefore enabling you to monitor the long-term behavior of tested users.
-For more information about Swrve’s KPI Charts report, see KPI Charts Report.
-For general information about Swrve analytics, see Intro to Analytics.
+For more information about Swrve’s Trend report, see Trend Reports.
+For general information about Swrve analytics, see Intro to analytics.

 - When a specific user returns to the app to start a new session, the app must first call the Swrve A/B Test API to determine if that user has been selected and, if so, what version of each A/B test resource to provide to them.
 If applicable, the user is then served the A/B test resource.
 As users can be active participants in multiple (non-overlapping) A/B tests at the same time, they may be served a list of multiple resources from various active A/B tests when they return for a new session.